rabbitmq/rabbitmq-website/site/quorum-queues.md

  * `x-max-in-memory-length` sets a limit as a number of messages.
 Must be a non-negative integer.
  * `x-max-in-memory-bytes` sets a limit as the total size of message bodies (payloads), in bytes.
 Must be a non-negative integer.

+Since RabbitMQ 3.10 these settings are deprecated.
+They can still be set but have no effect.
+The new behaviour is effectively the same as setting `x-max-in-memory-length=0` keeping no message bodies in memory.

 ### <a id="repeated-requeues" class="anchor" href="#repeated-requeues">Repeated Requeues</a>